movq/openbsd/bootstrap/README.md

 # Cross-building OpenBSD

-These scripts build OpenBSD/amd64 on Linux or NetBSD without modifying the host system.
+These scripts build OpenBSD/amd64 on FreeBSD, Linux, or NetBSD without modifying the host system.
 In this directory, **host** always means the machine running the build and **target** always means the OpenBSD system being produced.

 ## Complete build